briglx/briglx.github.io/source/_posts/2012-10-05-modeling-student-knowlege.md

 The first step in modeling student knowledge is to capture the information.
 One simple case is to look at the student's final grade in a few classes.
 Suppose one student did well in the first and third course and poor in the second.![StudentView]({{ site.url }}{{ site.baseurl }}/assets/images/studentview.png)

 I could choose to model the intelligence of this student by first claiming that the typical student will have an 80% chance of having high intelligence.
 When I observe a student performing well in the first class, I can bump up his probability of having high intelligence a little, let's say to 90%.
 If I observe poor performance in the second class, I can bump the probability down a little to 85%.
-So after two classes the student has an 85% probably of heigh intelligence.
+So after two classes the student has an 85% probably of high intelligence.
 This isn't the only information I have though.

 ## Network Effect